kth-gt/cb2442/lab/b2/readme.md

 **Q3** Does it make sense that these patients are so sick?
 Justify your answers and include your sources.

 Now that you know a bit more about your bacteria, we can use this information to compare this new isolate to previously sequenced ones.
 This might give interesting clues on what is going on.
-Find in Canvas a collection of reference genomes for your bacterium of interest and download it.
+Find in this folder a collection of reference genomes of which one should be your bacterium of interest and download it.

 **Q4** Is it likely that very closely related bacterial species will have entire genes added or missing?
 Why/why not?
 *Hint: consider mechanisms of horizontal gene transfer.*